111 SW Columbia St, Suite 600, Portland, OR 97201

 The Emergency Broadband Benefit (EBB) is a federally run program that is using federal COVID-19 stimulus funds to provide a broadband service subsidy (service discount) to low-income households for existing or new broadband service.
 Under the program eligible households can receive:

-Households can sign up for the EBB program through (1) a participating provider's website, (2) applying online through the National Verifier at getemergencybroadband.org, (3) or through the mail.
+Am I eligible?
+See Eligibility Households can sign up for the EBB program by (1) applying online through the National Verifier at getemergencybroadband.org, (2) by mail (print applications), or (3) in person with a participating provider.

 No, the Emergency Broadband Benefit provides a monthly discount on broadband service of up to $50 per eligible household (or up to $75 per eligible household on Tribal lands).
 The participating broadband service provider will receive the funds directly from the Emergency Broadband Benefit program.
 Once enrolled in the program, you will receive a credit of up to $50 ($75) on your monthly service bill.